JOURNAL OF APPLIED TREKNOLOGY

 There is no specific format for submissions in the field of technology, but be sure to include as many of the following points as possible:

 All submissions should contain at least a brief description of the technology and an illustration.
-Colloquial or advertising language should be avoided.
+Avoid colloquial or advertising language.
 If the technology is implemented in a specific device, please include its basic specifications.

 Starship & Shuttle Specs

 At least some basic specifications and figures are required for every submission (for more details refer to the form).
 You should adapt your specs to the format of the other entries in the JoAT.
-Most importantly, you have to refrain from Excessive Capitalization.
+Please refrain from Excessive Capitalization.
 It is "aft phaser array" and not "Aft Phaser Array".

 Starship & Shuttle Artwork